The Heisenberg-Virasoro Lie conformal superalgebra: Introduction

 The actions of elements in the positive part of the algebra are locally finite, which is the same property of highest weight modules and Whittaker modules (see, e.g. \cite{MZ1,OW}).
 Mazorchuk and Zhao in \cite{MZ} proposed a very general construction of simple Virasoro modules which generalizes and includes both highest weight modules and various versions of Whittaker modules.
 This construction enabled them to classify all simple Virasoro modules that are locally finite over a positive part.
 Inspired by this, new simple modules over the Virasoro algebra and its some (super)extended cases have been investigated (see \cite{CG,G,CHS,LPX,CGHS,LZ2,MW}).
 The high order Whittaker modules were studied in \cite{LGZ} by generalized some known results on Whittaker modules of the Virasoro algebra.
 They obtained concrete bases for all irreducible Whittaker modules (instead of a quotient of modules).
 Observe that highest weight modules, Whittaker modules and high order Whittaker modules over $\S$ are restricted modules.
 This makes us to study restricted modules for the the super Heisenberg-Virasoro algebra of Ramond type.

 The rest of this paper is organized as follows.
 In Section $2$, we recall some notations and definitions of Lie conformal superalgebra and Lie superalgebra.
-In Section $3$, a class of super Heisenberg-Virasoro algebras are introduced by the point of view of Lie conformal superalgebra.
+In Section $3$, a super Heisenberg-Virasoro algebra is introduced from the view of the formal distribution Lie superalgebra of the Heisenberg-Virasoro Lie conformal superalgebra.
 In Section $4$, a class of simple restricted $\S$-modules are constructed, which generalize and include the highest weight modules, Whittaker modules and high order Whittaker modules.
 In Section $5$, we give a characterization of simple restricted modules for the super Heisenberg-Virasoro algebra of Ramond type.
-More precisely, it reduces the problem of classification of simple restricted $\S$-modules to classification of simple modules over a class of finite-dimensional solvable Lie superalgebras.
-At last, we show some examples of restricted $\S$-modules, such as the highest weight modules, Whittaker modules and high order Whittaker modules.
+More precisely, it reduces the problem of classification of simple restricted $\S$-modules to classification of simple modules over some finite dimensional solvable Lie superalgebras.
+At last, we show some examples of restricted $\S$-modules, such as the highest weight modules, Whittaker modules and high order Whittaker modules and so on.